Oifox/Standoff-2-Dump/README.md

 You can use dump for their mods.
 # Some info about anticheat
 Standoff 2 anticheat have Lib, Apk, Obb, Sign check.
 You can return original hash and sign with offsets in secret class.
 But.. you need to return SafeString..
 This will be a huge problem.
-Standoff 2 detect smali and manifest changes, I do not recommend making the menu on top of other windows.
+Standoff 2 detect smali and manifest changes, I do not recommend making the menu with floating window permission.